FreedomEagle/circleCI2/README.md

-# Developing E2E Test for Circle CI Implementation
+# E2E Test for Circle CI Implementation

 End-to-end testing suite for Share911 service.
-Relies on Share911/test-scripts repo.
 Installing and writing Cypress tests with Cucumber Gherkin Syntax for a Meteor app

-# To run this repository on CircleCI
+## To run this repository on CircleCI
 - Clone the repository
 - Delete the exisiting .git folder
 - Push the entire repository except the .circleci folder to your own repo in Github
 - Sign into Circle CI and follow the project with the repo
 - When asked to input config.yml, copy and paste the contents of .circleCi/config.yml

-# Cypress Installation
+## Cypress Installation
 ### Git Clone the Repo
 git clone <address>
 This already has cypress installed.
 Otherwise install cypress through command: npm install cypress
 ### Install Dependencies
 - npm install